-Sure, 2020’s been spooky enough already (which is quite the understatement) – but nothing beats carving up a pumpkin, eating your body weight in Halloween-shaped chocolates and turning off all the lights while hiding from the Trick or Treaters.
+The weather has taken a turn, but that’s not stopping us.
+We’ve started getting excited about all things spooky.
+From carving up a pumpkin, eating your body weight in Halloween-shaped chocolates and turning off all the lights while hiding from the Trick or Treaters.
 It’s an annual tradition, and one we very much look forward to every year.
 But if you fancy something a little more sociable than eating all the treats before the kids knock on the door, we’ve rounded up all the Halloween events that are going ahead this year in Yorkshire.

-1. Daisy Duke’s Drive-In Cinema: York, Sheffield and Redcar
+1. Daisy Duke’s Drive-In Cinema: York and Leeds

-Daisy Duke’s Drive-In Cinema is getting a bit of a Halloween makeover this month, with pop-up events taking place at York’s Rufforth Airfield, Sheffield’s Fly DSA Arena and Redcar Racecourse.
+Daisy Duke’s Drive-In Cinema is getting a bit of a Halloween makeover this month, with pop-up events taking place at, Sheffield’s Fly DSA Arena and Leeds Temple Newsam.
 Screening both family-friendly and not-so-family-friendly movies for fans of a good spook this Halloween, all guests need to do is roll-up and enjoy a movie of their choice from the comfort of their own cars.
-Think Casper, IT, The Exorcist and, of course, Hocus Pocus.
+Think Nightmare Before Christmas, IT, Scream and, of course, Hocus Pocus.
 Pick up tickets here.

 2. Bolton Abbey Pumpkin Trail

 Bolton Abbey will be upping the spook factor this year with their 2021 Pumpkin Trail.
 They’re yet to announce what we ca expect but it will be taking place Saturday 23 October – Sunday 31 October.

 While York Maze’s Halowscream event was cancelled in 2020, this year’s event is back, bigger than ever.
 Corny will look forward to seeing you all back this 2021, but be warned, it will be sppoktacular.
 This is one of our favourite Halloween events in Yorkshire,